AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

  If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?

-Fluoride, in moderation, can provide a variety of healthy benefits.
-It can prevent tooth decay and, over time, strengthen teeth.
+Fluoride, in moderation, can provide a variety of healthy benefits, including prevention of tooth decay and, over time, the strengthening of teeth.
  An overexposure to fluoride, however, can cause dental fluorosis among other health issues.
 In India, 85.0% of drinking water is sourced from groundwater, but this groundwater often displays excess levels of fluroide due to rocks in